Overview of Intern Responsibilities

 - all schedule changes

-- client or intern absences (two unexcused absences, and the client will be dismissed)
+- client or intern absences (two unexcused absences or sporadoc attendance, and the client may be dismissed)

 - noteworthy phone contacts about your client